craftercms/docs/source/reference/project-tools/studio/rte-configuration.rst

 RTEs are more effective/productive for authors  when they are configured properly for the specific type of content the author is managing.
 A properly and effectively configured RTE has the right styles, menu options and so on.
 Every RTE in the system can have a different look  and feel, different editing/menu options, available styles, components and other configurations.
 You can also SHARE setups between similar RTEs in your project.

-This document describes how to configure various configuration options and plugins for the RTE in the :ref:`User Interface Configuration <newIa-user-interface-configuration>` file.
+This document describes how to configure various configuration options and plugins for the RTE in the :ref:`User Interface Configuration <user-interface-configuration>` file.

 ----------------------------------------
 Common Configurations for Effective RTEs